CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 # 7. Chap 7 Sessions

 Standard name of session tracking cookie (name) must be **'JSESSIONID'**, this may be customized.
-A session is considered **'new'** only when it has not been established. ***When session tracking information (e.g., the cookie) has returned from client to server, the session is estbalished***, i.e., it's not considered as 'new' any more.
+A session is considered **'new'** only when it has not been established. ***When session tracking information (e.g., the cookie) has returned from client to server, the session is established***, i.e., it's not considered as 'new' any more.

 The session is considered to be 'new' if: